CTFd/ctfcli/README.md

 Success!
 ```

-## 4. Update challenges
+## 4. Sync challenges

-Syncing a challenge will automatically update the challenge in your CTFd instance using the API.
+Syncing a challenge will update the challenge in your CTFd instance using the API.
 Any changes made in the `challenge.yml` file will be reflected in your instance.

 ```
-❯ ctf challenge sync [challenge.yml | DIRECTORY]
+❯ ctf challenge sync [challenge]
 ```

 ```